 If you don’t have a chinchilla proofed room, they may find a way to chew wires or find other dangers.

-Make sure individuals handling your chinchilla are familiar with best practices and at least understand how to pick up and hold a chinchilla properly.
+Make sure anyone handling your chinchilla is familiar with the best practices and at least understands how to pick up and hold a chinchilla properly.